ekrzina/neural-language-models/README.md

 ## Installation

 Before running any application, get the necessary Python libraries listed in `requirements.txt`.
-If only `nlm-keras.py` model is used, torch isn't needed.
-If only `nlm-torch.py` is used, keras download isn't needed.
 Fetch all necessary NLTK files (e.g. gutenberg, from which text files are read).
-This is done with the following code which can be added into existing files or can be written in a separate file :
+This is done with the following code which can be added into existing files or can be written in a separate file:

 ```
 import nltk